 Find the pulse of Denver’s vibrant creative community year-round in The Mile High City’s eight neighborhood art districts.
 Galleries, studios and cultural attractions stay open late for a mind-expanding night of art, food, drink and fun during First Fridays in most districts.

-The Golden Triangle Creative District is a culturally stimulating neighborhood that is home to eight of Denver's museums, in addition to more than 15 galleries like Walker Fine Art, art studios and specialty stores.
+The Golden Triangle Creative District is a culturally stimulating neighborhood that is home to eight of Denver's museums, in addition to more than 15 galleries like Gallery 1261, Abend Gallery and Walker Fine Art, and art studios and specialty stores.

 In Denver's Berkeley neighborhood, west of downtown, discover the burgeoning creative scene of the Tennyson Street Cultural District.
 The neighborhood boasts a growing number of art galleries, where you can spend an afternoon browsing antique prints, photographs and paintings from local artists.
 You'll also find a few live music venues and some great Italian and Mexican food.

 The First Friday evening of each month, the merchants along North Denver's Tennyson Street invite you to stroll, shop and gallery hop from 6 until 10 p.m.
 Between 38th and 44th Avenues, check out restaurants, boutiques, coffee houses, indie book stores and, of course, wonderful art galleries and studios, all tucked into one of Denver's funkiest neighborhoods.

 Good to Know: The historic Oriental Theater is one of the coolest venues in Denver, hosting live music, film, comedy and live performances.